EliteLoser/DotNetVersionLister/5AndUp/README.md

 # Get Remote Computers' .NET 5+ SDK And Runtime Versions

-This requires that WSMan/WinRM/PowerShell Remoting is set up in the environment as it uses Invoke-Command.
+This requires that WSMan/WinRM/PowerShell Remoting is set up in the environment, as it uses Invoke-Command.

 Usage: